dylan-lang/opendylan/documentation/intro-dylan/source/conditions.rst

    let handler <key-not-found-error> = handle-no-pet-found;

-A handler can be normal function, but it can also be an anonymous or local method with access to local variables.
+A handler can be normal function, but it can also be an local method or bare method, complete with access to local variables.

 Recovery
 ========

-Dylan's condition system allows it to offer several useful error recovery techniques.
+Dylan's condition system allows it to offer a couple of useful error recovery techniques.

 Returning from ``signal``